Soles de Sonora

 The Soles de Sonora (English: "Sonora Suns") are a Mexican professional indoor soccer and soccer franchise based in Hermosillo, capital city of the northwestern state of Sonora.
 Founded in October 2014, the team made its debut in the Major Arena Soccer League with the 2015–16 season.
 The team is also a member of the Liga Mexicana de Fútbol Rápido Profesional (LMFR-Pro).

-The franchise is owned by a group led by Rogelio Enrique Cota Gutierrez.
-The team plays its home games at the Centro de Usos Múltiples, an 8,600-seat arena in Hermosillo.
+The franchise is owned by a group led by Rogelio Enrique Cota Gutiérrez.
+The team plays its home games at the Centro de Usos Múltiples, an 8,600-seat arena in Hermosillo, Sonora.